AmitAnant01/Python_GUI_Currency_Convertor/README.md

 ## 🔧 Features Used

-- 🔄 Convert both ways: Foreign currency ⬌ INR
+- 🔄 Convert both ways: Foreign currency into INR
 - 📆 Pick a date and change: you can see the historical exchanges in currency by changing the particular date
 - 📊 Visualize trends: You can also see the 7-day exchange rate graph using matplotlib
 - 🌐 100+ currencies with country names